aloicerains/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 1-last_digit.py: Program prints the last digit of a number and gives the sign
 * 2-print_alphabet.py: program prints lowercase alphabets
 * 3-print_alphabt.py: prints alphabets except q and e
+* 4-print_hexa.py: Prints  hexadecimal numbers from 0 to 98